justinhyou/HAR-stacked-residual-bidir-LSTMs/README.md

 The config file can be runned like this: `config_dataset_opportunity_18_classes.py`.
 For best results, it is possible to readjust the learning rate such as in the `3x3_result_opportunity_18.txt` file.

+## Setup for IntuitiveSurgical dataset
+We used `TensorFlow 0.11` and `Python 2`. `Sklearn` is also used.

+One of the available datasets is JIGSAW, which must be individually request from this [website](https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/).
+The extracted data can then be loaded by running `python prep_dataset.py` in the `data/` folder.

+## Results for JIGSAW dataset
+(Not yet optimized)